shaisachs/origin-of-sadness/origin-of-sadness.md

 ***

-"So, Poppet.
-Do you suppose that the song you heard on the radio was Stephie's climbing song?
-And that's why it is so sad - because she was never able to climb again?"
+The pie was nearly done.
+Henry still sat at the kitchen table, staring out the window.
+Beside him, Sophie clutched a glass of milk, swinging her feet back and forth.

+"It's a sad thing when you know the song, but you can't do the thing the song is telling you to do.
+Isn't it, Poppet?"

+"Very, very sad, Papa."

+***

 Henry sat on the edge of the bed, Sophie lying on her pillow in Beatrix Potter pajamas.
 She had remembered, thank goodness, to take her shoes off befor climbing in.

+"I was thinking of something just now, Poppet.
+Do you suppose that the song you heard on the radio was Stephie's climbing song?"

 "Perhaps.
 Or maybe it was just another song, with the same tune."